salvalcantara/pid-tuning-bda58/src/pages/index.md

           Based on the accumulated know-how, this chapter proposes a new design which combines the strenghts of both the Lambda and Gamma Tuning approaches.
 The formulation relies on the H∞, or supremum, norm.
-For simplicity, the discussion only considers the application to PI tuning, leaving the more general PID case for later.
+For simplicity, the discussion considers the application to PI tuning only, leaving the more general PID case for later.
       - content: >
           ### Generalized IMC design and H2 approach